 Route: Arusha to Nairobi – 295km

-Cross the border into Kenya this morning and make your way to Nairobi.
-(BLD)
+We cross the border into Kenya this morning and make our way to Nairobi.
+(BL)

 Optional Activity: Giraffe Centre, Nairobi National Park.

 Day 42 - Masai Mara National Reserve – Kenya